 After breaking up with his girlfriend, Jamie heads to France to focus on finishing his novel.
 Aurelia is hired to work as his housekeeper during Jamie's stay.
 Despite not being able to understand each other, they grow extremely fond of each other.
 At the end of Jamie's stay in France, he and Aurelia share a kiss—both believing they'll likely never see each other again.
 However, Jamie quickly realizes he loves Aurelia, so he learns Portuguese, flies to her home and asks her to marry him in front of her entire family.
 She responds "yes" in English, as she learned the language "just in case."

 Nick and Rachel, Crazy Rich Asians

+Fact: The proposal scene in Crazy Rich Asians is *almost* as good as that iconic wedding.
 After Nick finally introduces Rachel to his family, it's clear they all disapprove of her.
-Given her background and family history, they don't believe she's a suitable match for Nick.
-The tension between Rachel and Nick's family ultimately causes her to break up with Nick.
-To prove how much he loves Rachel, he goes to his mother to get her approval.
+Given her background as a teacher, they don't believe she's a suitable match for Nick, considering he's one of Singapore's most eligible bachelors.
+The tension between Rachel and Nick's family ultimately causes her to break up with him.
+To prove how much he loves Rachel, Nick goes to his mother to get her approval.
 He chases Rachel and her mother down on a plane just before they take off and proposes.
-He reveals that he had a plan to fly her out to his favorite island and propose at sunset.
-Instead, he ends up proposing to Rachel on the plane.
-He gets down on one knee and presents her with his mother's ring—a sign she's given her approval of the relationship.
+He reveals that he had a plan to fly her out to his favorite island and propose at sunset—but instead, he ends up proposing to Rachel on the plane.
+He gets down on one knee and presents her with his mother's ring, signifying that she's finally given her approval of the relationship.

 Kristen and Jeremy, Think Like a Man